 [Ed. note: No agreement yet on whether such usage of global rules, that is for identifiyng just one or a small set of elements, is something to recommend.
 See also issue-51.]

-The Translation Agent Provenance data category can be expressed with global rules, or locally on individual elements.
-For elements, the data category information inherits to the textual content of the element, including child elements, but excluding attributes.
+The Provenance data category can be expressed with global rules, or locally on individual elements.
+For elements, the data category information inherits to the textual content of the element, including child elements and attributes.

-GLOBAL: The transProvRule element contains the following:
+GLOBAL: The provRule element contains the following:

 A required selector attribute.
 It contains an absolute selector which selects the nodes to which this rule applies.

+Exactly one of the following:

 At least one of the following:

+Exactly the following:

+A required activity attribute with the value “translation” or “transRevision”

-Exactly one of the following:
+At least one of the following:

-A translationProvenanceRecordsRef attribute.
-Its value is a URI pointing to the translationProvenanceRecord element containing the list of translation provenance records related to the content selected via the selector attribute.
+A reference to standoff markup specified by a provRecsRef attribute.
+Its value is a URI pointing to the its:provsRecs element containing the list of translation provenance records related to the content selected via the selector attribute.

-A translationProvenanceRecordsRefPointer attribute that contains a relative selector pointing to a node with the exact same semantics astranslationProvenanceRecordsRef.

-Human translation provenance information specified by exactly one of the following:
+Human provenance agent information specified by exactly one of the following:

-A transPerson attribute that contains a string identifying a human translation agent.
+A person attribute that contains a string identifying a human translation agent.

-A transPersonRef attribute that contains an IRI referring to a resource that identifies a human translation agent.
+A personRef attribute that contains an IRI referring to a resource that identifies a human translation agent.

-A transPersonPointer attribute that contains a relative selector pointing to a node with the exact same semantics as transPerson.

-A transPersonRefPointer attribute that contains a relative selector pointing to a node with the exact same semantics as transPersonRef.

-Organizational translation provenance information specified by exactly of the following:
+Organizational provenance agent information specified by exactly one of the following:

-A transOrg attribute that contains a string identifying an organization acting as a translation agent.
+A org attribute that contains a string identifying an organization acting as a translation agent.

-A transOrgRef attribute that contains an IRI referring to a resource that identifies an organization acting as a translation agent.
+A orgRef attribute that contains an IRI referring to a resource that identifies an organization acting as a translation agent.

-A transOrgPointer attribute that contains a relative selector pointing to a node with the exact same semantics as transOrg.

-A transOrgRefPointer attribute that contains a relative selector pointing to a node with the exact same semantics as transOrgRef.

-Translation tool provenance related information specified by exactly one of the following:
+Tool provenance agent information specified by exactly one of the following:

-A transTool attribute that contains a string identifying a software tool that was used in translating the selected content.
+A tool attribute that contains a string identifying a software tool that was used in translating the selected content.